SuperOfficeDocs/superoffice-docs/docs/diary/howto/index.md

 ---
-title: Diary
+title: Diary howto
-uid: diary_ns_overview
+uid: diary_howto
 description: You can create an appointment at multiple levels of NetServer.
 author: Bergfrid Skaara Dias
-so.date: 11.04.2021
+so.date: 04.02.2022
-keywords: diary, calendar, appointment, API, associate so.topic: concept
+keywords: diary, calendar, appointment, API so.topic: howto
 ---

-# Diary
+# Howto

-Appointments are the foundation of the SuperOffice diary.

-![Diary screen -screenshot][img1]

 ## Create appointments